Alcohol Use

 Counseling

 We can help navigate the many types of treatment plans available for a person experiencing AUD.
-They can range from very involved inpatient programs that include detoxification and rehabilitation to a mixture of intensive outpatient (IOP) or partial hospitalization plans (PHP), and supportive treatment outpatient programs.
+They can range from inpatient programs that include detoxification and rehabilitation to a mixture of intensive outpatient (IOP) or partial hospitalization plans (PHP), and supportive outpatient programs.
 Counseling can also be accessed upon request by calling our CareConnect Warmline number and speaking with one of our Substance Use Navigators.

 • Outpatient—regular office, virtual, or telehealth visits for counseling, medication support, or both